diogohal/face-superposition-normalization/README.md

 `-q` or `--quantity` is the quantity of images to be normalizated.
 Default: all images inside input folder

-`-s` or `--size-ratio` is a value used to resize the images by multiplying it's width and height Default: 1.0
+`-s` or `--size-ratio` is a value used to resize the images by multiplying it's width and height.
+Default: 1.0

 Basic command `python face-sobreposition-normalization -i <input_folder> -o <output_folder>`